27 Fun Things to Know Before Traveling Osaka for the First Time

 6. Take a photo with the Glico Running Man

-7. Dotonbori Food Street
+7. The famous Dotonbori Food Street is a must visit

 Don’t forget to explore some of the side alleys, where you’ll find izakaya, ramen restaurants and more!